To everything there is a season ... Ecclesiastes

 Eclectic Music Lover's 2022 Review of "If I Could Fall into the Skies" with Bio & Links!
 Read Here

 Marianne's 2022 Interview by Dizzy Storms: Read Here

-Marianne Kesler is a touring singer-songwriter who currently resides in Dayton, Ohio.
+Marianne Kesler is a touring singer-songwriter who currently resides in Dayton, OH.
 A Columbus native, Kesler has had a vibrant love for music from an early age.
 Winning paid tuition for a song-writing intensive and recording project in Nashville helped Marianne launch her touring career.
-Early inspirations for her songwriting include traditional folk artists, and many have compared her music to artists such as Judy Collins, Carole King, Aimee Mann and Sheryl Crow.
+Early inspirations for her songwriting included traditional folk artists, and many have compared her music to artists such as Judy Collins, Carole King, Aimee Mann and Sheryl Crow.

 She uses her passion for poetry, plus acoustic guitar, to create original songs.
 Many say that her laid-back, introspective style is a perfect soundtrack for the thoughtful listener.
 Her writing style embodies allegory and lush imagery set to folk/pop/rock music.
 Marianne has been living out her dreams performing across the U.S. in coffeehouses to concert venues, colleges to house concerts, plus two international tours.

 Her 2007 album, “Pear In The Pink Thing”, is Kesler's sixth release.
 The title “Pear In The Pink Thing” is a metaphor for mystery.
 Marianne continues to explore her art in a free and eclectic expression of ten self-penned songs along with acoustic renderings of two of Neil Young’s legendary songs.
 Since then Marianne has released numerous original singles, as well as a studio cover of George Harrison's "While My Guitar Gently Weeps."
 (October 1, 2019)